How Satan camouflages his deceptions

 3. The seductions in entertainment

-One just needs to take a moment to study the subliminal messages in our music, movies and videos today to notice all the self-worship, eroticism, fleshy gratifications, stereotyping of people, anger and hatred, glorification of revenge as justice, mocking of faith etc. that are being shamelessly promoted.
+One just needs to take a moment to study the subliminal messages in our music, movies and videos today to notice all the self-worship, eroticism, fleshly gratifications, stereotyping of people, anger and hatred, glorification of revenge as justice, mocking of faith etc. that are being shamelessly promoted.
 If we unwittingly absorb such messages long enough, our souls will be seduced into believing them.

 1 John 2:16 ESV For all that is in the world—the desires of the flesh and the desires of the eyes and pride in possessions—is not from the Father but is from the world.